Skip to content

 2. Create an API Key

-Before getting started with Postman, you need to create an API key and secret via the fiskaly Dashboard.
+Before getting started with Postman, you need to create an API key and secret via the fiskaly HUB.

 3. Download your personalized environment